 6. Addon Services

-Generally the domain name registrars have other products like web hosting, SSL certificates, email services, etc. As long as they don’t make it mandatory for you to buy the addons with your domain, it’s absolutely fine.
+Generally, the domain name registrars have other products like web hosting, SSL certificates, email services, etc. As long as they don’t make it mandatory for you to buy the addons with your domain, it’s fine.
 You can remove the checks from the addons and pay for your domain name only.

 However, there’re a few domain registrars who force you to purchase addon services with your domain name.
 In that case, you should look for a better provider when registering your domain name and don’t pay for the services that have little or no value to you.

 As shared previously, the domain industry has hundreds of registrars who’re accredited by ICANN.
 Each registrar comes with its services, features, and pricing.
 You can search for reviews and read what their users have to say about their service.